VPN not connecting in the UK: BT, Sky, Virgin Media and mobile fixes

 Handshake & auth logic

 The connection process has several checkpoints.
 First the client resolves the server hostname.
 Then it opens a transport path such as UDP 51820 for WireGuard or TCP/UDP 1194 for OpenVPN.
 After that comes key exchange, authentication, interface creation, route injection, and DNS assignment.
 If time is wrong on the device, tokens may appear expired.
 If the network blocks UDP, the handshake stalls.
 If the tunnel interface conflicts with an old driver, the app may show a fake “connected” flash and instantly collapse.
-That is why error codes matter more than generic app messages.
+Error codes matter more than generic app messages.

 If you are on Windows, old TAP/TUN adapters remain one of the noisiest failure points.
 Newer apps often install Wintun or their own virtual interface, but remnants from old OpenVPN packages, antivirus web shields, or “network accelerators” can hijack routes.
-Before chasing exotic fixes, confirm the basics with our VPN setup guide, then compare protocol behavior in WireGuard vs NordLynx and the broader protocol comparison.
+Before chasing exotic fixes, confirm the basics with our VPN setup guide, then compare protocol behaviour in WireGuard vs NordLynx and the broader protocol comparison.

 Connection Status Simulator